 Manufacturing health and safety during COVID-19

-Find resources, best practices and information to help you create a COVID‑19 workplace safety plan to keep your workers safe and healthy, and your business in operation, during COVID-19 for manufacturing workplaces, including food manufacturing and food processing.
+Find resources, best practices and information to help you create a COVID‑19 workplace safety plan to keep your workers safe and healthy during COVID-19 for manufacturing workplaces, including food manufacturing and food processing.

 On this page Skip this page navigation

 Employers and workers in Ontario have certain duties and rights under the Occupational Health and Safety Act (OHSA) and its regulations.
-Employers should also review and follow any applicable directives and guidance coming from the Chief Medical Officer of Health and Ministry of Health.
+This includes taking steps to prevent the spread of COVID‑19 in the workplace.

 Learn more about: